facontidavide/plotjuggler-release/README.md

 ## "Download and Run" (Ubuntu 16.04 Xenial or later)

-For those of you that can't wait to get your hands dirty wit the lastest version, just download this AppImage:
+For those of you that can't wait and want to get their hands dirty, just download this AppImage:

 [PlotJuggler-2.3.6-x86_64.AppImage](https://github.com/facontidavide/PlotJuggler/releases/download/2.3.6/PlotJuggler-2.3.6-x86_64.AppImage).

 Do not forget to make it executable with the command

     chmod +x ./PlotJuggler-2.3.6-x86_64.AppImage

+**IMPORTANT / KNOWN ISSUE**.
+You must install this package:

+    sudo apt install ros-$ROS_DISTRO-ros-type-introspection

 ## How to build (without ROS plugins)